Nuggies-bot/npm-docs/docs/docs/classes/applications.md

 # Applications

 Applications help you make your life easier with different types of applications you might have to handle!
-[Example Bot](https://github.com/Nuggies-bot/applications-example)

 ## Methods